BBelk/ArUcoPlacementTool/README.md

 ## Description

-The **AR Tag Placement and Finder Tool** is a minimalist image editor designed for seamlessly placing augmented reality (AR) tags, such as ArUco and AprilTags, as well as QR codes, into images.
-This tool allows users to generate markers that can be easily positioned, scaled, and customized by selecting different dictionaries and IDs or data.
+The **AR Tag Placement and Finder Tool** is a minimalist image editor designed for placing augmented reality (AR) tags, such as ArUco and AprilTags, as well as QR codes, into images.
+This tool allows users to generate markers that can be easily positioned and scaled.
+Then, generated markers can be exported and imported for recreating precise positioning and ID's for markers.

 Key Features:
 - **Marker Management:** Create, edit, and manage AR tags and QR codes with precision.